id101010/ansible-archlinux/README.md

 # Automated ArchLinux

-Ansible automated installation for a fully encrypted arch linux desktop system
+With this project I try to automate my personal Arch Linux installation using Ansible.
+The goal is a fully encrypted arch linux desktop system.

 ## System Overview
 * Full Disk Encryption including /boot